Table of Contents

 Athens & Central Greece

-Athens is the melting pot β every regional cuisine is represented.
-But the city has its own food culture: the Central Market (Varvakios) is a living museum of Greek produce, the souvlaki tradition is taken seriously, and the neighborhood kafeneions serve excellent mezedes.
+Athens is the melting pot β every regional cuisine is represented, but the city has its own food culture.
+The Central Market is a living museum of Greek produce.

 Athens travel guide β | Best restaurants in Athens β